redpesk-common/sec-gate-fedid-binding/docs/3-configuration.md

 # Configuration

-## fedid-binding AFB hierarchy config
+## sec-gate-fedid-binding AFB hierarchy config

-fedid-binding config depends on afb-controller and people used to redpesk or agl AFB controllers should feel home.
+sec-gate-fedid-binding config depends on afb-controller and people used to redpesk or agl AFB controllers should feel home.
 For the other one config.json as described below remains pretty simple.

 *It is nevertheless highly recommended to check your config.json with a json linter after any modification.*